snowdriftcoop/snowdrift/README.md

 // To rebuild after making changes run cabal install -fdev

-Read through GUIDE.md for thorough details about development, testing, and so on.
+Read GUIDE.md for thorough details about development, testing, and so on.
 ```